Quantum-enhanced photocell based on GaN quantum dots: Results

-Here we present results from our numerical simulations.
-First, we consider the dynamics of both the coupled and uncoupled photocell systems. \eqref{eq:uncoupled-dot-pme-sym} and \eqref{eq:coupled-dot-pme} might be stiff for some parameter values.
-We have used the RADAU implicit Runge-Kutta solver to solve these equations numerically.
-We have made use of the parameters listed in the \autoref{table:param-table} for the simulations.
-Any remaining parameters are mentioned alongside the result.
+The dynamics of both the coupled and uncoupled photocell models are described by the Pauli master equations, \autoref{eq:pauli_eq_5QD_uncoupled} and \autoref{eq:pauli_eq_5QD_coupled}, respectively.
+As these systems of differential equations can be stiff for certain parameter regimes, we have employed the RADAU implicit Runge-Kutta solver to obtain robust numerical solutions.
+The simulations are based on the material and system parameters for GaN QDs listed in \autoref{table:param-table}.
+These values are used throughout our analysis unless explicitly stated otherwise.
+Any additional parameters specific to a particular result will be mentioned alongside its presentation.